New report highlights General Assembly’s policy failures

 The inevitable outcome of the past decade’s policy decisions is that North Carolina is now one of the least attractive states in the country for teachers.

-The clearest reflection of legislators’ war on teachers is our state’s record levels of teacher vacancies.
+The clearest reflection of this is our state’s record levels of teacher vacancies.
 As our analysis has shown, teacher vacancies significantly correlate with student race and income.

 2022-2023 district-level teacher vacancies (40th day) versus enrollment of white students